A $5,000 Scholarship for future business leaders.

-- Complete the application (Application Download) and obtain a written recommendation/referral from a teacher.
-Please note: you may need to download the application to your PC or device to complete.
+- Complete the application and obtain a written recommendation/referral from a teacher.

 - FSCB will contact semifinalist with instructions on how to complete a series of essay questions.
-Deadline to complete essay questions will be April 15.
+Deadline to complete essay questions will be March15.

 - Four finalist will be asked to travel to Farmington for a personal interview by the selection panel.
 Travel expenses will be reimbursed.

 - Scholarship recipient and an alternate will be selected.
-The alternate will receive $2,500.
-The additional 2 finalist will receive $1,250.
+The alternate will receive a $2,500.
+The additional 2 finalist will receive a $1,250.

 ABOUT WILLIAM H. “BILL” COOPER